valeeraZ/fastapi-react-demo/README.md

 ## Task

-On a linux or docker environment, using a JS framework (React recommended) and a simple architecture create a form app.

-This form app should be able to:
+Create a simple 3-tier application to manage contacts.

+The application should allow the user to:

+1. List the existing contacts
+2. View the details of a contact
-1. gather fields (eg: first name, last name, job, address, question)
+3. Create a new contact (fields: first name, last name, job, address, question)

-2. save them (with a button)
-3. produce a report of the information (on a separate page)
-4. allow audit of all past forms
+Technology stack recommended:

+1. React for the frontend
+2. Python for the backend (e.g. fastapi, flask)
+3. Database (any type that can store this type of data)
+4. Docker files and docker compose

 The project should contain:

 1. `README.md` with the commands to install and run the app locally
 2. A diagram of the architecture (component and interaction)
 3. A minimal CI/CD to check the code quality before integration on main branch